gamblevore/speedie/Documentation/xml.md

 #### Regularity
 Jeebox has a 100% simple model.
 It's tree is made out of nodes (the `message` class), each node is interchangeable with any other, no difference between text or container nodes.
 Each node has only two things that define it, a type and a name.
-By changing the type and the name, you change how the document.
+By changing the type and the name, you change how the document looks.

 #### Powerful strings
 Text like: `if "a" < "b"`, is very simple to express in jeebox.